Juliadanii/Juliadanii/README.md

 If an idea comes to mind, I’ll sketch it, build it, refine it, and ship it.

 Right now, I’m focused on strengthening my skills in:
-C++, Python, and JavaScript
+C++, Python, and JavaScript,
-Data structures & algorithms
 Financial modeling + analytics
 My long-term mission is to combine technology + economics to build scalable solutions.

 🔧 Tech Stack & Tools
 Languages: C++, Python, JavaScript, C, HTML/CSS, React, SQL

-Tools: VS Code, Xcode, Git/GitHub, Notion
+Tools: VS Code, Git/GitHub, Notion

 Design: Figma, Canva